ChristianTremblay/BAC0/doc/source/connect.rst

-In a Niagara station, you would need to create a new point using the "out_of_service" property, then set this point to True or False.
+In a Niagara station, you would need to create a new point using the "out_of_service" property, then set this point to True.
+Then you would need to create (if not already done) a point writable to the present value property and write to it.
 No screenshot available.

 Releasing an Input simulation or Output override
 *************************************************